MFi Program: Made for iPod

 The Made for iPod program was launched at the Macworld Expo on 11 January 2005, although some products released just before the announcement carried a "Ready for iPod" label instead.
 It was reported at that time that Apple would be charging a 10% cut for all products with the logo, and the press described this as a "tax". iPods use an extended headphone jack that allows additional control inputs like mute and volume adjustments, and licenses were available for products plugging into the jack or the dock connector.

 When using the dock connector, devices are able to control the iPod using a simple serial protocol known as the Apple Accessory Protocol (AAP).
 This uses a (normally) 19,200 bit/s 8N1 communications signal to send short packets containing commands like "take voice note" or "volume up".
 With the introduction of the 3rd generation iPods, AAP was available to the headphone connection as well.
 These signals are used by many Made for iPod devices to allow remote control, including car integration systems.

+All iPod models have been discontinued by 2022, though the MFi program continues to exist.